Last updated on 2026-01-30

 Featured Experiences

-• Focus on robotics, PLCs, hydraulics, and pneumatics
+- Focus on robotics, PLCs, hydraulics, pneumatics, and electronics.

 Career Options

-• Robotics Technician: Responsible for the installation, maintenance, and repair of robotic systems used in manufacturing.
+- Robotics Technician: Responsible for the installation, maintenance, and repair of robotic systems used in various industries.

-• Electromechanical Maintenance Technician: Maintains and repairs electromechanical systems to ensure optimal performance.
+- Electromechanical Maintenance Technician: Conducts regular maintenance and repairs on electromechanical systems to ensure optimal performance.

-• Fluid Power Technician: Works with hydraulic and pneumatic systems, focusing on installation and maintenance.
+- Fluid Power Technician: Works with hydraulic and pneumatic systems, focusing on installation, maintenance, and troubleshooting.

-• Field Service Technician: Provides on-site support and troubleshooting for automated systems in various industries.
+- Field Service Technician: Provides on-site support and service for automated systems and equipment in various industries.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.